swcarpentry/python-novice-inflammation/pages/05-defensive.md

 In practice,
 scientists tend to do the following:

 1.  *Test with simplified data.*
- Before doing statistics on a real data set, we should try calculating statistics for a single record, for two identical records, for two records whose values are one step apart, or for some other case where we can calculate the right answer by hand.
+    Before doing statistics on a real data set, we should try calculating statistics for a single record, for two identical records,
+    for two records whose values are one step apart, or for some other case where we can calculate the right answer by hand.

 2.  *Test a simplified case.*
     If our program is supposed to simulate magnetic eddies in rapidly-rotating blobs of supercooled helium, our first test should be a blob of helium that isn't rotating, and isn't being subjected to any external electromagnetic fields.
     Similarly,
     if we're looking at the effects of climate change on speciation, our first test should hold temperature, precipitation, and other factors constant.

 3.  *Compare to an oracle.*
- A **test oracle** is something&mdash;experimental data, an older program whose results are trusted, or even a human expert&mdash;against which we can compare the results of our new program.
+    A **test oracle** is something --- experimental data, an older program whose results are trusted, or even a human expert --- against which we can compare the results of our new program.
     If we have a test oracle,
     we should store its output for particular cases so that we can compare it with our new results as often as we like without re-running that program.

 4.  *Check conservation laws.*
     Mass, energy, and other quantitites are conserved in physical systems, so they should be in programs as well.
     Similarly,
- if we are analyzing patient data, the number of records should either stay the same or decrease as we move from one analysis to the next
+    if we are analyzing patient data,
+    the number of records should either stay the same or decrease as we move from one analysis to the next
     (since we might throw away outliers or records with missing values).
     If "new" patients start appearing out of nowhere as we move through our pipeline, it's probably a sign that something is wrong.

 5.  *Visualize.*
- Data analysts frequently use simple visualizations to check both the science they're doing and the correctness of their code
+    Data analysts frequently use simple visualizations to check both the science they're doing
+    and the correctness of their code
     (just as we did in the [opening lesson](01-numpy.html) of this tutorial).
- This should only be used for debugging as a last resort, though, since it's very hard to compare two visualizations automatically.
+    This should only be used for debugging as a last resort, though,
+    since it's very hard to compare two visualizations automatically.

-#### Make It Fail Every Time
+### Make It Fail Every Time

 We can only debug something when it fails, so the second step is always to find a test case that